TreeNote/TreeNote/README.md

 When starting TreeNote for the first time, you will see a detailed manual which guides you through the features.
 The user interface and the manual are supplied in German and English.

-## Project status (February 2018)
+## Project status & Warning (February 2018)
 Me and couple of friends are using TreeNote on a daily basis since years.
 It is a central and valuable piece for our self-management.
-TreeNote is well tested and bug-free.
-I have no time to add features, but will fix bugs if they appear and will explain the code to anyone interested.
+TreeNote is well tested and bug-free, apart from this one:

+When you have searched or filtered the tree you must not edit the tree's structure.
+If you do, TreeNote may crash and your tree may become corrupted (you cannot open it anymore).
+Editing of a single entry (text, color, date) is okay.

+I am doing a startup, which works on the successor of TreeNote.
+Therefore I won't develop TreeNote any further.

+An alternative to TreeNote is the collaborative online outliner [Dynalist](https://dynalist.io/).
+It has a desktop app, too.

 ![Screenshot](/treenote/resources/images/screenshot.png)